 A constructive approach

-Resolution has launched a revised code of practice emphasising the need for a constructive approach to family issues.
-Both Richard Dilks and Hatch Brenner Partner and Head of the Family Department Jonathan Brock, also a member of Resolution, will always seek to reduce or manage any conflict and confrontation, put the best interests of children first and act with honesty, integrity and objectivity.
+Resolution has launched a revised code of practice emphasising the need for a constructive approach to family issues. the Hatch Brenner Family Law team will always seek to reduce or manage any conflict and confrontation, put the best interests of children first and act with honesty, integrity and objectivity.

 Resolution is holding a Lobby Day in Parliament on Wednesday 30 November and we look forward to continuing to support their manifesto.
 Find out more here: http://www.resolution.org.uk/gooddivorceweek/